HwWobbe/MwsH/ReadMe.md

 - resolve communications problem
   -  strive for consensus
     -  "common statement" goal
-      - review and refine each week
+      - review and refine each week.
        - consider the endgame for this matter.

 - talk with JR re an updated test site
   - contact re upgraded Test site